i-krishna/Business-Analytics/Data-Science/Readme.md

 4. Landmarks: The map additionally consists of important landmarks, like stations with connections to other transportation modes, along with country wide rail offerings and airports (see entire list of symbols utilized at the bottom left of the map).

 The 2D map of a city transportation may seem complex at first.
 However with a background in data science and design, I aim to go beyond conventional mapping techniques.
 By integrating principles of spatial data analysis into interactive digital maps combined with computer graphics, AR (Augmented Reality), and parallel reality, I create personalized travel experiences for passengers selected routes.
-Many major airlines already have such projects in place, enhancing their passengers journey experience as they travel from Gate A to Gate Z within airport area.
+Major airlines (Delta Air Lines, 2022) already have such projects in place, enhancing their passengers journey experience as they travel from Gate A to Gate Z within airport area.
 Such projects can provide foundations for wider use in creating digital neighborhoods and entire digital cities (Anselin,  2020).

 ![image](https://github.com/i-krishna/Business-Analytics/assets/114757733/93ad3b40-3c67-489c-8814-786e4b607715)